Mormonism and slavery: Emancipation (1862–present)

-When the American Civil War broke out, there is some indication that some Mormon slave owners returned to southern states because they were worried that they would lose their slaves.
+When the American Civil War broke out, there is some indication that some Mormon enslavers of Black people returned to southern states because they were worried that they would lose the people they kept enslaved.
 On June 19, 1862 Congress prohibited slavery in all US territories, and on January 1, 1863, Abraham Lincoln issued the Emancipation Proclamation.
-The slaves of the Mormons were incredibly joyful when the news reached that they were free, and many left Utah for other states, particularly California.
+Those enslaved by Mormons were incredibly joyful when the news reached that they were free, and many left Utah for other states, particularly California.

-After the slaves were freed, Young gave several discourses on slavery.
+After enslavement was banned, Young gave several discourses on slavery.
 He characterized himself as neither an abolitionist nor a pro-slavery man.
-He criticized both the South for their abuse of slaves and the North for their alleged worshipping of blacks.
+He criticized both the South for their abuse of Black people they enslaved and the North for their alleged worshiping of Black people.
 He opposed the American Civil War, calling it useless and that the "cause of human improvement is not in the least advanced" by fighting such a war.
 He predicted the Emancipation Proclamation would fail.
+Slavery remained allowed under the Constitution of Utah as punishment for a crime until the constitution was amended by vote in 2020 with support from the LDS Church.

 Evaluations by historians

 Leaders of the church have had varying opinions on slavery, and many Mormon historians have discussed the issue.

-Harris and Bringhurst noted that early Mormons wanted to stay neutral or aloof of slavery as a political issue, probably because of the strong Mormon presence in Missouri, which was then a slave state.
-In 1833, Joseph Smith stated that "it is not right that any man should be in bondage one to another," but most historians agree that this statement referred to debt and other types of economic bondage.
-In 1835, Joseph Smith wrote that missionaries should not baptize slaves against the will of their masters.
+Harris and Bringhurst noted that early Mormons wanted to stay neutral or aloof of slavery as a political issue, probably because of the strong Mormon presence in Missouri, which was then a Black-enslavement-permitting state.
+In 1833, Joseph Smith stated that "it is not right that any man should be in bondage one to another", but most historians agree that this statement referred to debt and other types of economic bondage.
+In 1835, Joseph Smith wrote that missionaries should not baptize enslaved persons against the will of their enslavers.
 According to Harris and Bringhurst, Joseph Smith made these statements to distance the church from abolitionism, and not to align with pro-slavery positions, but it came across as supporting slavery.
 Church headquarters were in Ohio, where abolitionism and anti-abolitionism were polarized many citizens.
 After members of the church were expelled from Missouri to Illinois, Smith changed to an antislavery position, which he held until his death in 1844.
-More new converts were from free states and a handful of black people joined the church, which may have contributed to Smith's change in position.
+More new converts were from free states and a handful of Black people joined the church, which may have contributed to Smith's change in position.